fiamma-chain/operator-release/README.md

 ## Platform-Specific Instructions

 ### Mac Users
+**Note:** Mac operator support is currently limited to **testnet only**.
+Latest Mac versions require additional setup work.
+If you need to run the operator on Mac, please contact us for assistance.

 For detailed installation and usage instructions on Mac, please refer to the [Mac Operator Documentation](https://docs.fiammalabs.io/our-product-suite/pragmatically-trustless-bitvm-bitcoin-bridge/user-guides/testnet-beta/how-to-run-the-fiamma-operator/operator-for-mac).

 ### Linux Users